teremterem/MiniAgents/README.md

   interrupting those promises with KeyboardInterrupt which are extended from BaseException instead of letting KeyboardInterrupt to go through the queue leads to hanging of those promises (a queue is waiting for END_OF_QUEUE sentinel forever but the task that should send it is dead).

+- **Different Promise and StreamedPromise resolvers, piece streamers, appenders, and other components should always catch BaseExceptions and not just Exceptions**.
+This is because many of these components involve communications between async tasks via asyncio.Queue objects.
+Interrupting those promises with KeyboardInterrupt (which extends from BaseException) instead of letting it go through the queue can lead to hanging promises.

 ---